ministryofjustice/opg-refunds/docs/runbooks/managing_maintenance_mode.md

 In the System Manager Parameters page, the parameter is `<ENVIRONMENT-NAME>_enable_maintenance`, where `<ENVIRONMENT-NAME>` is the name of the environment you want to put into maintenance.

-From your machine when setting the workspace `TF_WORKSPACE` should be the name of the workspace the environment live in
+From your machine when setting the workspace `TF_WORKSPACE` should be the name of the workspace the environment lives in